iamkots/ruby/README.md

-Hoang Nhat Quan
-20111987
-Hedspi 6A K56
-Hanoi University of Science and Technology
+Ruby exercises

 ====

 This project is created for submitting weekly ruby homework.

+Student: Hoang Nhat Quan

+ID: 20111987

+Class: Hedspi 6A K56

+Hanoi University of Science and Technology